 The problem with a lot of relationships is not that one or both people are making sacrifices in them; it's more than either one person is sacrificing way more than the other is or, that the sacrifices that are transpiring are toxic.

-For instance, when you're with someone who is spiritually compatible to you, they are not going to require or expect you to sacrifice the core of who you are, what makes you healthy and whole or what will get you to where you need to go in life.
+For instance, when you're with someone who is spiritually compatible with you, they are not going to require or expect you to sacrifice the core of who you are, what makes you healthy and whole, or what will get you to where you need to go in life.
 Remember, spirit is about life and so, the one you are spiritually compatible with will only encourage you to, as the Good Book says, have life more abundantly (John 10:10).

 This life and the time that you have to live it is very precious.
 Be intentional about being with someone who feels the same way about you and provides an atmosphere for you to soar and thrive like never before.
 If who you're with isn't doing that, while they might be a lot of things…"spiritually compatible" is highly doubtful.
 My hope and prayer are that all of these seven points have fully supported why.